cancerit/archCompare/README.md

 `compare.py` has multiple sub commands, listed with `compare.py --help`.

-### compare.py
+### cgpCompare

-Takes the input archives/files/folders and does the comparison for matching file types based on tools managed by the `archCompare/config/*.json` file.
+Takes the input archives,files,folders and does the comparison for matching file types based on tools defined in  `archCompare/config/*.json` file.

 Valid input types include: